Immigration to Canada: Quebec

 In 2017, the Province of Quebec stated that they will prohibit offering or receiving public services for individuals who cover their face, such as those who wear chadors, niqabs or burqas.
 The reasoning behind the bill was to ensure protection of Quebecois, but the discriminatory strain of the political ideology was reported to be aimed at articles of certain religious faiths.
 The bill would come under question of in regards to Canadian policy on religious tolerance and accommodation.
 A qualitative study found that taste-based discrimination is more prevalent in cities than semi-urban areas, as major factors that contribute to less hostility seem to be regional differences in industrial composition and attendant labour demand.
 There have been demands for the province to charge additional fees from immigrants before landing in Quebec.
 Quebecois have also urged the province to impose French language training in order for newcomers to become better integrated with the language and culture of their communities.
 As a result the government initiated a subsidized linguistic integration program in 2019.

 Recently, the province saw a 20% gap in earnings between immigrants and Canadian-born individuals in Quebec, largely due to the discrepancy between their respective literacy rates.
 In 2008, the Canadian Council on Learning reported that almost half of Canadian adults fall below the internationally-accepted literacy standard for coping in a modern society.

 In late 2019, under Coalition Avenir Québec (CAQ) government they introduced a Quebec values test where immigrants would have to pass.

-During the 2022 Quebec general election, the Coalition Avenir Québec (CAQ) government of François Legault which increased it majority ran on getting more immigration powers from Canada to the Province of Quebec.
+During the 2022 Quebec general election, the Coalition Avenir Québec (CAQ) government of François Legault, which increased its majority, ran on getting more immigration powers from Canada to the Province of Quebec.
 Legault has raised the idea of even having referendum on immigration powers.

 After their election win they repeated their pledge for Quebec getting more immigration powers.